kaopanboonyuen/panboonyuen_professional_website/content/blog/2024-09-01-career-paths-for-ai-research-scientist/index.md

 ---

-title: "Career Paths for AI Research Scientists: My Personal Journey, Lessons Learned, and Insider Insights"
+title: "Career Paths for Research Scientists: My Personal Journey, Lessons Learned, and Insider Insights"
 subtitle: ''
 summary: A thorough examination of my journey as an AI Research Scientist, including insights into balancing academia and industry, significant publications, and guidance for future researchers.
 authors: